Table of Contents

 8. iQue 3DS XL.

 Initially, when Wei Yen took the helm of iQue, he had grand plans.
-It was planned that iQue would not just release Nintendo products, but also heavily modify them, or even release something entirely their own.
+He wanted to obtain the right to distribute Nintendo consoles in China, but also heavily modify them, or even release something entirely their own.

 The first project of iQue was a completely redesigned Nintendo 64, which was called the iQue Player.

 This console did not have the ability to insert cartridges.
-Games had to be written to a flash cartridge that came with the console.
+Games were distributed digitally and had to be written to a flash cartridge that came with the console.

 System Language